 What started as one man’s generous gift to his community has been built upon and expanded by residents of Hancock County.
 Over the years, the Dorney Fund assets were joined with gifts from other donors.
 The Community Foundation has grown through gifts of all sizes from many people.
 Our smallest gift was one dollar; the largest was over $25 million.
 Both gifts will support an improved quality of life in our community today and for generations to come.

-The Findlay-Hancock County Community Foundation will improve the quality of life in Hancock County through collaborative leadership, responsible grantmaking, and the development of philanthropic giving.
+The Findlay-Hancock County Community Foundation will improve the quality of life in Hancock County by partnering with donors in their philanthropic giving, engaging in collaborative leadership and responsible grantmaking.

 In 1976, Findlay resident L. Dale Dorney left the Cleveland Foundation a $5 million bequest dedicated to two interests: strengthening collegiate business education in Ohio and improving the quality of life in Findlay and Hancock County.
 He hoped the Findlay portion of his gift might one day form the nucleus of a community foundation.